orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 discount: 0.99
 ```

-Users can define the state variables their environment is composed of.
+Users can define the state variables their environment is composed of.</br>
 The state variable types can be string, float, doubt, int, double, or string.
-Moreover, users can define vectors of such types or define custom types as enums or structs.
+Moreover, users can define vectors of such types or define custom types as enums or structs.</br>
-Enums are define by:
+Enums are define by:</br>
 ```
 define_type:  <type name>
 enum_members: <enum values with a comma delimiter>